Inner Class in Java

 Note: We can not have a static method in a nested inner class because an inner class is implicitly associated with an object of its outer class so it cannot define any static method for itself.
 For example, the following program doesn’t compile.

 An interface can also be nested and nested interfaces have some interesting properties.
 We will be covering nested interfaces in the next post.

-Inside outerMethod Inside innerMethod
+inside outerMethod inside innerMethod

-Method Local inner classes can’t use local variable of outer method until that local variable is not declared as final.
-For example, the following code generates compiler error (Note that x is not final in outerMethod() and innerMethod() tries to access it)
+Method Local inner classes can’t use a local variable of the outer method until that local variable is not declared as final.
+For example, the following code generates a compiler error.

 Note: Local inner class cannot access non-final local variable till JDK 1.7.
 Since JDK 1.8, it is possible to access the non-final local variable in method local inner class.

 But the following code compiles and runs fine (Note that x is final this time)

-Inside outerMethod X = 98
+inside outerMethod x = 98

-Method local inner class can’t be marked as private, protected, static and transient but can be marked as abstract and final, but not both at the same time.
+Method local inner class can’t be marked as private, protected, static, and transient but can be marked as abstract and final, but not both at the same time.

 inside inner class Method inside outerMethod